corerd/GmailPythonAPI/README.md

 **client secret** from [Google Cloud Console]( https://console.cloud.google.com/iam-admin/iam).

-The script exports the following function:
+The script exports the following functions:
 - `GetAccessToken` to obtain an access token from Google Authorization Server;
 - `gmSend` to send an unicode email message from the user's account with optional attachment.